-Ardern says royal commission will investigate mosque attacks
+New Zealand to probe role of spies, guns in mosque attacks

-WELLINGTON, New Zealand (AP) - New Zealand’s prime minister has announced a top-level inquiry into the circumstances surrounding the massacre of 50 people in two Christchurch mosques.
+WELLINGTON, New Zealand (AP) - New Zealand will hold a top-level inquiry into the massacre of 50 people at two Christchurch mosques that will examine what roles guns, social media and spy agencies played preceding the attacks.

-Prime Minister Jacinda Ardern says the country’s highest form of investigation, a royal commission of inquiry, was appropriate for “matters of the gravest public importance.”
+Prime Minister Jacinda Ardern announced Monday that it would hold a Royal Commission of Inquiry, the country’s highest form of investigation.

+“While New Zealanders and Muslim communities around the world are both grieving and showing compassion for one another, they are also quite rightly asking questions on how this terror attack was able to happen here,” Ardern said.

-Her Cabinet had previously agreed on holding an inquiry, but had not decided what kind of investigation would be held.
+Her Cabinet had previously agreed on holding an inquiry, but had not decided what level of investigation.
+She said royal commissions are usually reserved for matters of the gravest public importance and that was clearly appropriate in this case.
+She said the exact terms of the inquiry, including its duration, would be finalized over the next two weeks.

-She said the Cabinet agreed Monday a royal commission of inquiry “will look at what could have or should have been done to prevent the attack.”
+“In short, the inquiry will look at what could have or should have been done to prevent the attack,” Ardern said.
+“It will inquire into the individual and his activities before the terrorist attack, including, of course, a look at agencies.”

+She said those agencies will include the country’s domestic spy agency, the Security Intelligence Service, and its international counterpart, the Government Communications Security Bureau.
+Other agencies to be looked at include police, customs and immigration.

+A royal commission is run independently from the government and is chaired by a high-court judge.
+It has the power to compel witnesses to testify and organizations to hand over documents.
+But it remains up to the courts or government to follow through on any recommendations or findings.

-An Australian white supremacist has been charged with murder for the March 15 attacks.
+Australian white supremacist Brenton Tarrant, 28, has been charged with murder for the March 15 attacks.
+He is next due in court on April 5.

+Some people have already criticized New Zealand’s intelligence agencies for focusing too much on perceived threats from Muslim extremists and left-wing radicals while not looking deeply enough into possible threats from nationalist groups and white supremacists.

+“There will be a focus on whether our intelligence community was concentrating its resources appropriately and whether there were any reports that could, or should, have alerted them to this attack,” Ardern said.
+“It is important that no stone is left unturned to get to the bottom of how this act of terrorism occurred and what, if any, opportunities we had to stop it.”

 Copyright © 2019 The Washington Times, LLC.